nginxinc/nginx-gateway-fabric/examples/https-termination/README.md

 # HTTPS Termination Example

 In this example, we expand on the simple [cafe-example](../cafe-example) by adding HTTPS termination to our routes and an HTTPS redirect from port 80 to 443.
+We will also show how you can use a ReferenceGrant to permit your Gateway to reference a Secret in a different Namespace.

 ## Running the Example